tehybel/osdev/README.md

   files from the file system.
 - As a more advanced feature, work is in progress on a GUI.

-The writeups/ directory contains detailed writeups for each branch.
+The writeups/ directory contains detailed writeups for each lab.